 The best lavender for growing indoors is French lavender.
 French lavenders can tolerate fluctuating temperatures in houses better than other species of lavender and flower for longer.
 Choose a smaller variety such as Lavandula stoechas ‘Anouk’ as this will comfortably fit indoors on a window sill.

 French lavenders can flower for several months indoors whereas English lavenders often will not flower to their full potential when growing indoors.

 Why French lavenders are best for growing indoors

-French lavenders are particularly well suited for growing indoors and can adapt to the fluctuating temperatures of houses from heaters and air conditioning more readily then other lavender species.
+French lavenders are particularly well suited for growing indoors and can adapt to the fluctuating temperatures of houses from heaters and air conditioning more readily than other lavender species.

-There are also the most heat and drought resistant of all the lavenders which is important as the soil for lavenders in pots or containers that are indoors will typically dry out quite quickly.
+There are also the most heat and drought-resistant of all the lavenders which is important as the soil for lavenders in pots or containers that are indoors will typically dry out quite quickly.
 (Although all lavenders do thrive in dry soil and only need watering once every 2 weeks during the growing season).
-Read my guide to watering lavenders to learn more best practices.
+Read my guide to watering lavenders to learn more about best practices.

-Whilst other lavender species will grow indoors, French lavenders will typically produce more flowers then English or Hybrid lavenders when grown indoors.
+Whilst other lavender species will grow indoors, French lavenders will typically produce more flowers than English or Hybrid lavenders when grown indoors.

 When English lavenders do not experience a sequential change in temperature through the seasons then they do not flower to their full potential, as the plant relies more on the temperature contrast to stimulate flowering in the Spring and Summer months.

 Therefore the relatively constant temperature of a house, which can even be warmer in winter because of heating may reduce the number of flowers and the length of the flowering season for English lavenders.

 French lavenders on the other hand are quite comfortable indoors and will flower well indoors as well as outdoors.